beau1399/porpus/README.md

 However, note that the default HTTP port, 80, may be off-limits, especially when running Jave without "sudo" in front.
 Configuring your Web server to pass traffic through from port 80 to port 3000 (or another high-numbered port) may therefore be a better long-term option.

+### Styles

+The demo is completely unstyled, however, it does contain code to bring in CSS file "site.css" (which will be automatically minified and brought in as "site.min.css" in a production build).
+This file is located in the "/resources/public/css" subfolder of the generated file structure, e.g. at "~/ppt/resources/public/css/site.css".

 ## Porpus Design in Depth

 What you see here grew pretty quickly out of some specific needs I had, and out of the lack of a template that matched them.